microsoft/fast/packages/web-components/fast-foundation/src/text-field/text-field.spec.md

 ### Accessibility

 The input element inside the shadow-dom of the checkbox will be a focusable element.
-With this in mind, so long as the text field recieves focus, assistive technology should treat it as such.
+With this in mind, so long as the text field receives focus, assistive technology should treat it as such.

 ### Globalization